-Over an evolving canon of full-length albums, astrally-aligned collaborations and some arresting visual work, Cameron Stallones aka Sun Araw has evolved as a singular purveyor of hi-def psychedelia, tweaked-out dub and deep-focussed stumble-funk.
+Over an evolving canon of full-length albums, astrally-aligned collaborations and some arresting visual work, Cameron Stallones aka Sun Araw has evolved as a singular purveyor of expansive, contemporary psychotropic music that can encompass tweaked-out dub, free-wheeling improvisation and deep-focussed stumble-funk.

 In recent times Stallones has played the stereo field with the gleaming refracted glory of 2014’s BELOMANCIE LP, which followed ICON GIVE THANK, an incredible collaborative album between Cameron,M. Geddes Gengras and roots reggae vocal legends The Congos via the RVNG label as part of their FRKWYS series.
 2014 also saw a serendipitous glide round Europe in tandem with ambient pioneer Laraaji entitled The Play Zone.
 2015 saw a three-way configuration of Sun Araw Band (aka S. Araw “Trio” XI) on GAZEBO EFFECT, a 2xLP nocturnal stroll into the depths of a garden of “non-dimensional” sonic objects.

 The current live core of Sun Araw is Cameron and percussionist Jon Leland.

 Cameron creates the artwork for each release, writes liner notes, and has started a photographic series of books and videos under the heading: Second System Vision.